Jurassic Park: New writers

 Spielberg immediately began searching for a new writer, and Universal president Casey Silver recommended David Koepp, who co-wrote Death Becomes Her.
 Koepp had not read the novel, but quickly obtained a copy, and later discussed the book with Spielberg.
-Koepp disliked doing rewrites because "it's very hard to get into the mind of somebody else and try to follow what they were doing."
+Koepp disliked doing rewrites because "it's very hard to get into the mind of somebody else and try to follow what they were doing".
 Spielberg told Koepp he could start from scratch, allowing his own ideas to fully develop.
 He read through the novel four times before he began writing the screenplay, and chose not to read the earlier drafts until he finished his own.
 Two sequences from the novel were mandated: the T. rex attack on a tour vehicle, and the raptors in the kitchen.
 Otherwise, Koepp was generally allowed to make his own creative choices.
 Spielberg instructed Koepp to be unconcerned with what technology allowed, so Koepp wrote sequences without knowing if they would be possible to film.
+He drew from the considerable volume of storyboards and script ideas that had been generated from the film's two-year development process.

 Koepp found it difficult to condense the novel's scientific exposition, especially the dialogue that explains how the dinosaurs were created.
-Spielberg devised an idea to easily convey the cloning process through a short, animated film shown to the park visitors, inspired by the 1957 educational television special Hemo the Magnificent.
+Spielberg devised an idea to easily convey the cloning process through a short, animated film shown to the park visitors, inspired by the educational television special Hemo the Magnificent.
 Koepp named the film's cartoon narrator "Mr. DNA", after Spielberg jokingly referred to the character as such.
-Like Scotch Marmo, Koepp also sought to flesh out the characters of the novel while merging Malcolm's traits into Grant; he found Malcolm too difficult to write due to the character's dialogue being heavy on math and chaos theory.
+In the same scene, Hammond interacting with the on-screen version of himself is a homage to Gertie the Dinosaur, which was similarly interacted with live by its animator Winsor McCay.
+Koepp found Malcolm difficult to write due to the character's dialogue being heavy on math and chaos theory; he initially thought to use graphics to visually represent Malcolm's ideas while he talks, an approach inspired by the documentary A Brief History of Time, but Spielberg shot him down, explaining that this approach would break the film's visual style.
+He decided to solve the problem by removing the character and merging his traits into Grant, just as Scotch Marmo had.